 “I tried this and saw no results whatsoever!
 What a rip off!
 It cost me almost $200,” said another customer.

-The research we’ve done over the years has shown if there is a certain aspect of a weight loss treatment or diet program that is very burdensome (adverse effects, too many customer complaints, unpleasant taste) the likelihood of long-term results is slim.
-So, if Ionithermie does in fact result in a lot of customer complaints, this could be a serious issue.
+The research we’ve done over the years has shown if there is a certain aspect of a weight-loss treatment or diet program that is very burdensome (adverse effects, too many customer complaints, unpleasant taste) the likelihood of long-term results is slim.
+So, if Ionithermie does in fact result in users being upset, this could be a serious issue.

 Any Real Science?